cs19b005-gautam/RunAndExecute-cs19b005-cs19b006-spim/README.md

 At last we will be printing number of misses, number of stalls and instructctions that showed stalls in the pipelining, IPC and number of cache misses

+and whenver we found any miss in L1 we increment L1_cache_accesses and at every access in L1_cache_misses we calculate cache miss rate using
+L1_miss_rate = L1_cache_accesses/L1_cache_misses;
+and same has to be done in case of L2

 this is how we have done

 # Where it went wrong